LuQQiu/NutchPigHive/README.md

 # GooglePlay with Nutch, Pig and Hive
+•	Parsed GooglePlay website and designed a distributed web crawler with Apache Nutch Java API

+•	Acquired 2000 app data with AWS EMR and EC2 in 1 minute and stored the data in S3

+•	Loaded data with PIG LoadFunc and then filtered data using PIG

+•	Construct data analysis using Hive
 # How we do?
 ## GooglePlay Crawler
 Our crawler is based on Nutch 1.12, so you need to git clone nutch repository first.